Stoney Lake, Ontario, 2017

 Negotiating the steep topography of a lake-side site, this holiday house consists of two volumes stacked on one another.
 The lower volume nestles into the landscape so that it is barely visible as one first approaches the house.
 The upper volume rests on the lower one and on a concrete pier to form both a bridge and a cantilever.
 This massing strategy allows for increased access and permeability of the site and emphasizes the charged relationship between the building and the ground.

 The upper volume contains living spaces and opens up towards the lake while the lower volume is more enclosed and houses bedrooms.
-Responding to the need for accessibility for guests with disabilities, as well as thinking of the clients’ ability to use the building far into the future, a study/bedroom and accessible bathroom is provided on the main level.
+Responding to the need for accessibility for guests with disabilities, as well as thinking of the clients’ ability to use the building far into the future, a study/bedroom and accessible bathroom are provided on the main level.
 The roof of the lower bar becomes a terrace allowing elevated views and a direct connection to the living spaces.

 Simple, low-maintenance, long-life materials are used on the facade, including a reflective standing seam metal roof and a lapped heat-treated (petrified) wood cladding, while the interior is lined with formaldehyde-free plywood.
 Playful elements are placed throughout from a glazed brick socle for the wood stove, to scattered colourful coat-hooks and a custom undercroft swing-bench.